sohilww/DotNet-From-Zero-by-Soheil-Karami/docs/DotNetFromZeroBySoheilKarami/docs/Contents/Session1/01-Variables-types/02-Variables-types.md

 💡 **Tip**: Always choose the most specific type for clarity and performance.
 Avoid `var` unless the type is obvious from the context.

 🟨 **Question for students**

-Why do we need both `float` and `decimal` in C#?
+- Why do we need both `float` and `decimal` in C#?
 Which one would you choose for storing money?

-🟨 **Question for students**
-What do you think are the most important things to consider when working with variables?
+- What do you think are the most important things to consider when working with variables?

 ---